Golden Minerals (NYSEAMERICAN:AUMN) Now Covered by StockNews.com

-Equities research analysts at StockNews.com started coverage on shares of Golden Minerals (NYSEAMERICAN:AUMN – Get Rating) (TSE:AUM) in a report issued on Wednesday.
-The firm set a “sell” rating on the basic materials company’s stock.
+Analysts at StockNews.com started coverage on shares of Golden Minerals (NYSEAMERICAN:AUMN – Get Rating) (TSE:AUM) in a report issued on Saturday.
+The brokerage set a “sell” rating on the basic materials company’s stock.

-AUMN has been the topic of several other research reports.
-Fundamental Research set a $19.25 price objective on Golden Minerals and gave the stock a “buy” rating in a report on Tuesday, April 4th.
-HC Wainwright reiterated a “buy” rating and issued a $15.00 price target on shares of Golden Minerals in a report on Wednesday, March 15th.
+AUMN has been the subject of a number of other reports.
+HC Wainwright reaffirmed a “buy” rating and set a $15.00 price target on shares of Golden Minerals in a research note on Wednesday, March 15th.
+Fundamental Research set a $19.25 price objective on Golden Minerals and gave the company a “buy” rating in a research report on Tuesday, April 4th.

 Golden Minerals Stock Performance

-Several institutional investors and hedge funds have recently made changes to their positions in the business.
-Millennium Management LLC increased its stake in Golden Minerals by 275.2% in the second quarter.
-Millennium Management LLC now owns 148,408 shares of the basic materials company’s stock valued at $53,000 after purchasing an additional 108,858 shares in the last quarter.
-Citadel Advisors LLC increased its position in shares of Golden Minerals by 126.3% in the 3rd quarter.
-Citadel Advisors LLC now owns 274,079 shares of the basic materials company’s stock valued at $71,000 after buying an additional 152,974 shares in the last quarter.
-Virtu Financial LLC raised its stake in Golden Minerals by 264.2% during the 1st quarter.
-Virtu Financial LLC now owns 153,867 shares of the basic materials company’s stock worth $77,000 after buying an additional 111,616 shares during the period.
-Renaissance Technologies LLC lifted its holdings in Golden Minerals by 49.5% during the third quarter.
-Renaissance Technologies LLC now owns 341,788 shares of the basic materials company’s stock worth $88,000 after acquiring an additional 113,100 shares in the last quarter.
-Finally, State Street Corp grew its stake in Golden Minerals by 62.4% in the first quarter.
-State Street Corp now owns 255,615 shares of the basic materials company’s stock valued at $128,000 after acquiring an additional 98,236 shares during the period.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+ETF Managers Group LLC boosted its stake in shares of Golden Minerals by 128.4% during the 4th quarter.
+ETF Managers Group LLC now owns 5,740,079 shares of the basic materials company’s stock worth $1,575,000 after acquiring an additional 3,226,850 shares during the period.
+Jane Street Group LLC acquired a new stake in Golden Minerals in the third quarter valued at about $292,000.
+Renaissance Technologies LLC boosted its holdings in shares of Golden Minerals by 87.5% during the 1st quarter.
+Renaissance Technologies LLC now owns 882,488 shares of the basic materials company’s stock valued at $179,000 after acquiring an additional 411,765 shares in the last quarter.
+Citadel Advisors LLC grew its holdings in shares of Golden Minerals by 126.3% during the third quarter.
+Citadel Advisors LLC now owns 274,079 shares of the basic materials company’s stock worth $71,000 after purchasing an additional 152,974 shares during the last quarter.
+Finally, Virtu Financial LLC grew its holdings in Golden Minerals by 264.2% during the 1st quarter.
+Virtu Financial LLC now owns 153,867 shares of the basic materials company’s stock worth $77,000 after acquiring an additional 111,616 shares during the last quarter.
 Institutional investors own 9.73% of the company’s stock.

 Golden Minerals Company, a precious metals exploration company, mines, constructs, and explores for mineral properties containing precious metals.
 It explores for gold, silver, zinc, lead, and other minerals.
 The company holds a 100% interest in the Rodeo gold mine situated in Durango State, Mexico; and a 100% interest in the Velardeña and Chicago gold-silver mining properties and associated oxide and sulfide processing plants located in the State of Durango, Mexico.